hassani0393/checklist/gitlab-migration.md

 2. Take backup from gitlab in the form of a tar archive.
 3. In the new machine, clone the old version of the [Sameersbn project](https://github.com/sameersbn/docker-gitlab/blob/13.8.2/README.md) (the one currently being used.)
 4. Copy the contents of the old gitlab’s docker-compose.yml file into the new machine’s docker-compose.yml file.
-5. Change the default ssh port to another port.
+5. Change the default SSH port to another one.
 Change the firewall and selinux configuration accordingly and reboot the system.
 [Reference](https://kifarunix.com/how-to-configure-ssh-to-use-a-different-port-on-centos-7/)
 6. Run the docker-compose.yml file to run all three containers.
 7. "scp" the tar backup in /srv/docker/gitlab/gitlab/backups
 8. Using following command drop in the gitlab's container. <br />